tkhamez/neucore-guilded-plugin/README.md

 ## Install Plugin

-- The content of the `web` directory must be deployed to `web/plugin/guilded`.
 - In Neucore, create a new Guilded service in the plugin administration.
 - Add the required values to the configuration data.